I Don't Want to Know

 "I Don't Want to Know" is a song written by Stevie Nicks which was first released by the British-American rock band Fleetwood Mac on their 1977 album Rumours.
+It was added to the track list of Rumours to replace "Silver Springs", a Nicks composition that was cut from Rumours due to its length and tempo.

 Background

 Stevie Nicks wrote "I Don't Want to Know" much earlier than the Rumours sessions, when she and Lindsey Buckingham were performing as the duo Buckingham Nicks, prior to joining Fleetwood Mac.
 The other band members of Fleetwood Mac decided to use the song as a replacement for a song Nicks had written for Rumours, "Silver Springs," when they found that "Silver Springs" would not fit on the album.
 The other four band members made a recording of the song without Nicks late in the Rumours recording sessions.
-Buckingham was able to sing Nicks' lead vocal on this version as well as the harmony vocals because he knew the song from their Buckingham Nicks days.
-Drummer Mick Fleetwood then broke the news to Nicks that they decided that they needed to replace "Silver Springs" with "I Don't Want to Know" and wanted her to re-record her vocal part over the one Buckingham recorded for the song.
+Buckingham sang Nicks' lead vocal and the harmonies for this initial take, having known the song from their Buckingham Nicks days.

+Drummer Mick Fleetwood broke the news to Nicks that they decided that they needed to replace "Silver Springs" with "I Don't Want to Know" and wanted her to re-record her vocal part over the one Buckingham recorded for the song.
 At first, Nicks was angry and did not want to cooperate with the recording, but ultimately she relented, unhappy with the prospect of only having two songwriting credits on the album.

 Nicks later remarked that if "Silver Springs" had to be replaced, she was glad that "I Don't Want to Know" was used, since she likes the recording, noting The Everly Brothers-like harmonies in her vocals with Buckingham.

 In 1978, the song was also released as a single in Japan with "Oh Daddy".